radareorg/radare2-book/src/configuration/evars.md

 This variable accepts a full-featured expression or a pointer/flag (eg. eip).
 If set, radare will set seek position to its value on startup.

+### scr.scrollbar
+If you have set up any [flagzones](http://book.rada.re/basic_commands/flags.html#flag-zones) (`fz?`), this variable will let you display the scrollbar with the flagzones, in Visual mode.
+Set it to `1` to display the scrollbar at the right end, `2` for the top and `3` to display it at the bottom.

+### scr.utf8

+A boolen variable to show UTF-8 characters instead of ANSI.

 ### cfg.fortunes

 Enables or disables "fortune" messages displayed at each radare start.